rcandidosilva/swapi/README.md

 auto-refreshes when files change on your hard drive.

 ```
-./swapi_api/gradlew -x webapp
+cd swapi_api && ./gradew -x webapp
-./swapi_web/npmw start
+cd swapi_web && ./npmw start
 ```

 Npm is also used to manage CSS and JavaScript dependencies used in this application.
 You can upgrade dependencies by specifying a newer version in [package.json](package.json).
 You can also run `./npmw update` and `./npmw install` to manage dependencies.
 Add the `help` flag on any command to see how you can use it.
 For example, `./npmw help update`.

-The `./swapi_web/npmw run` command will list all the scripts available to run for this project.
+The `./npmw run` command will list all the scripts available to run for this project.

 ### PWA Support